-Slepkow Slepkow & Associates, Inc. has been representing clients in real estate transactions and RI closings for over 83 years.
+Slepkow Slepkow & Associates, Inc. has been representing clients in real estate transactions and RI closings for over 85years.
 Slepkow has performed over 40,000 combined residential and commercial real estate closings.
 Slepkow Slepkow & Associates Inc. diligently and effectively represents our clients in RI and Massachusetts property law matters including but not limited to: residential real estate closings in RI and Mass., commercial real property closings in Southeastern Massachusetts and Rhode Island, as well as easement law, life estates, partition, title law and disputes, ri closings, zoning and land planning law, mortgages, commercial and residential evictions and landlord tenant law in Rhode Island.
-Get a top RI lawyer for your real estate closing in RI!
+Get a top RI lawyer for your RI closing.

 The Seller will be given the proceeds from the sale after the deed has been recorded.
 In our office, we always record the documents the same day if the closing occurs before noon, and within 24 hours of closing in any event, barring weekends and holidays.